-So like, who do you think comes up with all these individual place-names, was that a job for the main writers or did they just have some dedicated intern sitting around for a day or three, making up words like “Tchigolith?”
+So like, who do you think comes up with all these individual place-names, was that a job for the main writers or did they just have some dedicated intern sitting around for a day, making up words like “Tchigolith?”

 Battle 16 was against monsters.
 Undead, mostly, but also a Pig, which as I understand only appears randomly.
 The key factor in this battle was the fact that the fen water was poisonous.
 Kyle warned me as much, but I – both forgetting that characters could jump horizontally and not noticing a path of land in the corner – moved Ramza straight the fuck into the water the moment his turn started, figuring there was no other way to deal with the terrain but to suck it up!
 I noticed the patch of land soon after, and remembered that people could jump soon after that, after which the fight got a little boring.
 One flank, consisting of Mutadio, the Shitty White Mage, and Ramza the Swamp Thing, was able to fight effectively, while the other flank, Arthur, Meryell and Josephine, were stuck on a zig-zagged, one-way path the entire battle, taking the kick out of anything they tried to do.
 I should have stuck one of them in the bog.
 No, really!
 Poison wasn’t honestly that harmful, and for that matter neither was this group of monsters.
 Next!